 Servers are critical infrastructure for your business.
 Yet, companies frequently overlook the importance of monitoring the temperature of server racks.
-This blog provides some tips for improving thermal monitoring in your data center.
+This blog provides some tips for improving server room temperature monitoring in your data center.

 Configuring Thermal Monitoring for Server Racks

 When configuring thermal monitoring for server racks, you need to be aware of your hardware's cooling zones.
-Most data centers are arranged in a Hot/Cold Aisle layout, resulting in a dramatic temperature difference between the intake side of a server rack and the exhaust end.
+Most data centers are arranged in a Hot/Cold Aisle layout.
+This results in a dramatic temperature difference between the intake side of a server rack and the exhaust end.

-Remember that thermal monitoring is essential for both hot and cold zones.
-It ensures:
+Remember that temperature and humidity monitoring is essential for both hot and cold zones.

 Sensaphone has designed the IMS-4812 Mini Temperature Sensor to work with our IMS-4000 remote monitoring solution.
 It provides constant insight into the thermal status of your critical infrastructure.